dijonsauce/CIMilestoneProject01/README.md

 -   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
     -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   On Microsoft Edge and Internet Explorer Browsers, all links in Navigation bar are pushed upwards when hovering over them.

 ## Deployment